Join Us for Our Next Meeting:

 Biography

-Club Donation
+Club Membership

-PLEASE provide your 2026 membership donation!
+PLEASE pay your 2026 membership dues!

-Your tax-deductible membership donation is what allows us to exist.
+Your tax-deductible membership dues is what allows us to exist.
 It pays for rent to the JCC and allows us to bring experts from all over the world to speak to us.
 It also gives you access to our program recordings and our growing genealogy library.

 Please do what you can to help, including inviting family, friends, colleagues, etc. to come to SAJGS monthly programs and join!